qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator/config_usage.rst

 ----------------

 Job definitions are the main "meat" of every configuration.
-Job definitions make use of the basic configuration keys provided the config system, this is how they achieve their effect.
+Job definitions make use of the basic configuration keys provided by the config system, this is how they achieve their effect.

 Jobs can *extend* each other.
 Think of "extending" as one job inheriting the